rusticstuff/simdutf8/README.md

 errors early provides a huge benefit for the _x-error/66536_ benchmark.

 ## Technical details
+On X86 for inputs shorter than 64 bytes validation is delegated to `core::str::from_utf8()`.

-The implementation is similar to the one in simdjson except that it aligns reads to the block size of the SIMD extension, which leads to better peak performance compared to the implementation in simdjson.
-This alignment means that an incomplete block needs to be processed before the aligned data is read, which would lead to worse performance on short byte sequences.
+The SIMD implementation is similar to the one in simdjson except that it aligns reads to the block size of the SIMD extension, which leads to better peak performance compared to the implementation in simdjson on some CPUs.
+This alignment means that an incomplete block needs to be processed before the aligned data is read, which leads to worse performance on byte sequences shorter than 2048 bytes.
 Thus, aligned reads are only used with 2048 bytes of data or more.
 Incomplete reads for the first unaligned and the last incomplete block are done in two aligned 64-byte buffers.

 For the compat API we need to check the error buffer on each 64-byte block instead of just aggregating it.
 If an error is found, the last bytes of the previous block are checked for a cross-block continuation and then